 Nine amino acids are considered essential and must be obtained from food.

 |Phenylalanine plus tyrosine

 Non-Essential Amino Acids:

-Non-essential or conditionally essential amino acids are amnios that we can produce so long as we have sufficient essential amino acids.
+Non-essential or conditionally essential amino acids are amnios we can produce if we have sufficient essential amino acids.

 Read more about sources of protein by reading the macro food list.

 How do whey protein vs hemp proteins compare

 Both whey protein and hemp protein are considered protein supplements, but they differ in a few ways: